 Home insulation electrical safety

-Home thermal insulation installed correctly, is a safe way of improving home energy efficiency.
-However, incorrect installation of thermal insulation around electrical wiring and other electrical installations can cause fires and serious electrical accidents.
+Home thermal insulation is a way of improving home energy efficiency.
+Incorrect installation of thermal insulation around electrical wiring and other electrical installations can cause fires and serious electrical accidents.

 Safety considerations and fire risks

 When insulation is placed too close to downlights, ceiling fans or electrical fittings like transformers or security alarms there are fire and safety risks.

 When any of the following items are in a roof space, appropriate precautions must be taken:

 - gas or combustion heater with a flue going through the roof